Artenes/artenes.github.io/content/posts/using_databinding_on_android.md

 }
 ````

-2. Using data binding in your xml layout file.
+2.Using data binding in your xml layout file.

 - Wrap it with the ``<layout>`` tag.
 - Use the ``<data>`` tag to decalre the variables used in this layout.